ErveI/ervel.db/readme.md

 • Added separator support to the "includes", "startsWith", and "endsWith" functions, along with improvements to the "includesDelete" function for better key deletion efficiency.

+• A new option has been added to local providers.
+When the "deleteEmptyObjects" option is enabled, any empty objects will be automatically removed after a deletion, ensuring cleaner data management.

 ## About

 • Ervel.db is a beginner-friendly module that caters to new developers and allows easy usage of databases with a simple key-value structure.
 It encompasses popular database modules such as Mongodb, Bson, Yaml, and Json.
 In the future, it will be enriched with support for additional database types.